LanceGin/ds/README.md

 # ds
 [![Build Status](https://travis-ci.org/LanceGin/ds.svg?branch=master)](https://travis-ci.org/LanceGin/ds)

-> a small dictionary tool running in the shell
+>    'ds' means 'dictionary shell', it helps you to translate a word from Chinese to English or from English to Chinese in a terminal.
+The translation based on YOUDAO traslate api.

 # Feature